Company Overview

 NviroTek

-[Subsidiary of Senwes with the founders as shareholders]
+[Subsidiary of Senwes with a minority shareholder]

 Bastion3